While in-house teams are great for traditional forms of marketing, many companies struggle to understand the complex and creative nature of SEO.

 If you’re unsure what you want to gain from outsourcing your SEO, or you aren’t able to articulate what you want, it will be hard for any SEO agency or freelancer to achieve any sort of goal.

 Before you even begin advertising or prospecting, set out a plan of what you want to gain from an SEO campaign.
+You should be realistic about your campaign and goals.

 Whether it’s to rank commercial or product pages, increase brand awareness, or expand your company into new countries, have a clear understanding of what you want and make any freelancer aware of this from the very start.